coffee makers icon

 Cons

-• Can’t vary the strength of the espresso and it can end up fairly weak
+• Can’t vary the espresso strength (it’s fairly weak)

 Average Rating